jiridj/deliver-attacks/README.md

 Try to repeatedly invoke the `/auth/reset` endpoint with invalid one-time passwords.
 You'll notice that again there is no limit on the number of times you can attempt to reset the password.

 > [**Attack #4:**](docs/attack-4/README.md)
-> This leaves the application vulnerable to [brute force attacks on the reset password endpoint](docs/attack-4/README.md).
+> This leaves the application vulnerable to yet another type of [brute force attack](docs/attack-4/README.md).
 >
 > **Because the complexity of the one-time password is low, an attacker is guaranteed to compromise all accounts they have been able to identify previously.**